barrylanceleo/Dynamo_Implementation/README.md

-# Dynamo_Implementation
+# Dynamo Implementation

-This is an implementation of Amazon Dynamo using 5 android emulators as nodes.
+This is a sample implementation of Amazon Dynamo using 5 android emulators as nodes.

-Design:
+# Design:

 	Membership
 		Every node knows every other node.
 This means that each node knows all other nodes in the system